Criticism of Apple Inc.: AI training data sources and transparency

 In 2005, four voice actors, including Susan Bennett, made voice recordings as part of a database owned by Scansoft and licensed by Apple.
 None of them were compensated or told what the project was for.

 In 2017, Apple announced Face ID as a neural network technology that was private and safe because it was stored locally on the device and never uploaded to the cloud.
 The Verge questioned Apple's intent for future uses of the data.
-Minnesota senator Al Franken questioned the privacy and security asking the source of Apple's facial training data (reported to be over a billion images), the diversity of the data set, and how Apple planned to respond to law enforcement requests for any facial data.
-Apple said in their response, "We worked with participants from around the world to include a representative group of people accounting for gender, age, ethnicity and other factors," and that studies were conducted with informed consent.
+Minnesota senator Al Franken questioned the privacy and security implications, asking about the source of Apple’s facial training data (reported to exceed one billion images), the diversity of the dataset, and how Apple planned to respond to law‑enforcement requests for facial data.
+Apple noted in their response, "We worked with participants from around the world to include a representative group of people accounting for gender, age, ethnicity and other factors," and that studies were conducted with informed consent.
 In August 2021, The Verge published "Apple cares about privacy, unless you work at Apple," which detailed an internal tool called "Glimmer" (formerly "Gobbler") employees used to test Face ID.
 One employee later suggested the billion images came from Apple's dogfooding, a practice CEO Steve Jobs started in the 1980s.
 In 2020, Apple said they 3D scanned hundreds of ears for the development of the AirPods in user studies which invited participation of Apple employees.

 In 2024, Apple announced the introduction of its generative artificial intelligence feature, Apple Intelligence.
 The company came under criticism from some artists and publishers who expressed concern about a lack of transparency in the sources used for AI training data.
 According to Apple, data collection is conducted using its proprietary web crawler, AppleBot, which is designed to respect publisher preferences set in robots.txt files.
 However, some media outlets have questioned the effectiveness of this opt-out system, arguing that it places the responsibility on publishers and questioning whether data can be fully retracted from training sets once collected.
 CNN criticized the procedure saying it places the burden on publishers to safeguard their data from Apple.
 Earlier in the year, Apple apologized for a "dystopian" advertisement for the iPad, which crushed art tools and musical instruments with a hydraulic press, after the ad was widely criticized by artists.